Skip to main content

 December 24, 1925 - Giuseppe Farinella

-Giuseppe Farinella (24 December 1925 – 5 September 2017) was a Sicilian mafioso, boss of the San Mauro Castelverde family and a one-time member of the Sicilian Mafia Commission.
+Giuseppe Farinella (24 December 1925 – 5 September 2017) was a Sicilian mafioso, boss of the San Mauro Castelverde Mafia family and a one-time member of the Sicilian Mafia Commission.

-San Mauro Castelverde, a village 1,000 metres above sea level in the Madonie mountain range in the province of Palermo, is the stronghold of the Farinella Mafia family.
+San Mauro Castelverde, a village 1,000 metres above sea level in the Madonie mountain range in the province of Palermo, is the stronghold of the Farinella family.
 It is often used as a hideout for fugitive mafiosi.
 Giuseppe Farinella is the son of Mariano Farinella, already known as a criminal in the days of the Iron Prefect, Cesare Mori, appointed by Benito Mussolini to suppress the Mafia in the late 1920s.

 For many years Giuseppe Don Peppino Farinella was the uncontested chieftain of the area.
 He became the "capo mandamento" of Gangi-San Mauro Castelverde area, and his influence reached into the province of Messina.
 He was a member of the Sicilian Mafia Commission since the late 1970s, according to the pentiti Salvatore Cancemi, Francesco Di Carlo and Giovanni Brusca.
 He was close to the Corleonesi, and supported them during the Second Mafia War, though due to San Mauro Castelverde's relative isolation, his Mafia faction did not have an active role in the war.